Blood Pressure Screening (NO FEE)

 Health Promotion offers the following blood tests with a physician's order written on letterhead or prescription pad.
 Results will be sent to the requesting physician and to you.
 You MUST review these results with your physician.

 An appointment is REQUIRED!
-Screenings are usually offered two times per month.
+Screenings are usually offered once a month.
 Go to Health Promotion Calendar for dates and times, or call 262-6314 for more information.

 In addition to your total blood work fee, there will be an additional $10 Health Promotion fee to cover personnel and supplies.